vtex-apps/product-specifications/docs/README.md

 }
 ```

-> ⚠️ _Note that the Product Specification blocks need a Product context to work properly because they handle product information.
-Therefore, when declaring them, be sure that they are in a theme template in which this context is available, such as `store.product`._
+>⚠️ The Product Specification blocks need a Product context to work properly because they handle product information.
+Therefore, when declaring them, be sure that they are in a theme template in which this context is available, such as `store.product`.

 You can also use other blocks to wrap the blocks provided by the Product Specifications app, such as the ones exported by the [Flex Layout app](https://developers.vtex.com/docs/guides/vtex-flex-layout/).
 For example: